 The poignant combination of real-life experience and regret offers a rich role for Maggie Smith's return to the theatre and an enlightening evening for audiences.
 With such an accomplished leading lady and a very brief five-week run, A German Life will be a surefire sellout.
 Be ready to book tickets.

-General booking for A German Life at the Bridge Theatre opens on Tuesday 26 February
+General booking for A German Life at the Bridge Theatre opens at 10am on Tuesday 26 February

 |What||Maggie Smith in A German Life, Bridge Theatre|